drivebadger/hook-fstab/README.md

 - access to these shares can be restricted to IP address of the exfiltrated computer/server
 - almost certainly it is restricted to internal LAN
-- almost certainly each mounting is logged - to this is a good way to cover the tracks
+- almost certainly each mounting is logged - so this is a good way to cover the tracks

 ### Installing